Nkrabeah Effah Dartey: 2000 Elections

 Effah Dartey was first elected as a member of parliament for the Berekum constituency in the 2000 Ghanaian General Elections.
 He thus represented the Berekum constituency in the 3rd parliament of the 4th republic of Ghana.
-He was elected with 23,288votes out of 36,288 total valid votes cast.
+He was elected with 23,288 votes out of 36,288 total valid votes cast.
 This was equivalent to 64.20% of total valid votes cast.
 He was elected over J.H.
 Owusu-Acheampong of the National Democratic Congress, Kofi Kumi Atta-Frimpong of the Convention People's Party, Dickson Kofi Nuako of the National Reform Party and Andrews Hinneh of the United Ghana Movement.
-These obtained 12,393votes, 262 votes, 251 votes and 94 votes respectively of the total valid votes cast.
+These obtained 12,393 votes, 262 votes, 251 votes and 94 votes respectively of the total valid votes cast.
 This was equivalent to 34.20%, 0.70%, 0.7% and 0.3% respectively of the total valid votes cast.
 Effah Dartey was elected on the ticket of the New Patriotic Party.
 His constituency was a part of 14 parliamentary seats out of a total 21 seats won by the New Patriotic Party in that elections in the Brong Ahafo Region of Ghana.
 In all, the New Patriotic Party won a majority total of 100 parliamentary representation out of 200 parliamentary seats in the 3rd parliament of the 4th republic of Ghana.

 2004 Elections

 Effah Dartey was re-elected as a member of parliament for the Berekum constituency in the 2004 Ghanaian General Elections.
 He thus represented the constituency in the 4th parliament of the 4th republic of Ghana.
 He was elected with 28,561 votes out of 47,635 total valid votes cast.
 This was equivalent to 60.0% of total valid votes cast.
 He was elected over only one other candidate, Stephen Oppong of the National Democratic Congress.
 He obtained 19,074 votes of the total valid votes cast.
 This was equivalent to 40.0% of total valid votes cast.
 Effah Dartey was re-elected on the ticket of the New Patriotic Party.
 His constituency was a part of 14 parliamentary seats out of a total 24 seats won by the New Patriotic Party in the Brong Ahafo region of Ghana in that elections.
-In all, the New Patriotic Party won an majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.
+In all, the New Patriotic Party won a majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.